Lawaltunde/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 0x01-shell_permissions contains a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
 The file 101-symbolic_link_permissions contains a script that changes the owner and the group owner of _hello to vincent and staff respectively.
 The file 102-if_only contains a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
+The file 103-Star_Wars contains a script that will play the StarWars IV episode in the terminal.